-4.5.3 Homeless or of No Fixed Abode and Not in a Priority Group (not compoundable) Applicants who have been assessed as being of No Fixed Abode (NFA) including those assessed "sofa surfers", or Applicants who are Homeless but have been given a decision that they are not in Priority Need (or are Intentionally Homeless and allowed to remain on the Housing Register where the Prevention or Relief Duty has ceased or Applicants living in Move-on Homeless Projects who could otherwise access the Move-on Scheme Applicants that have been assessed as having left their last accommodation due to domestic abuse and unable to remain in the District they left living in a refuge in the City This category is given where a formal assessment has been carried out under the homelessness legislation and the applicant is found to be homeless but not in a defined priority group.
+4.5.3.
+Homeless or of No Fixed Abode and Not in a Priority Group (not compoundable)

+- Applicants who have been assessed as being of No Fixed Abode (NFA) including those assessed "sofa surfers", or - Applicants who are Homeless but have been given a decision that they are not in Priority Need (or are Intentionally Homeless and allowed to remain on the Housing Register where the Prevention or Relief Duty has ceased or - Applicants living in Move-on Homeless Alliance accommodation in Oxford who could otherwise access the Move-on Scheme and other similar supported housing. - Applicants that have been assessed as having left their last accommodation due to domestic abuse and unable to remain in the District they left living in a refuge in the City.

+This category is given where a formal assessment has been carried out under the homelessness legislation and the applicant is found to be homeless but not in a defined priority group.
 The category will also be given without a formal assessment, where it is clear that the applicant has No Fixed Abode.
-This includes those living in voluntary sector Move-on Projects.
-This category does not include applicants who have been assisted to access the private rented sector through a rent deposit scheme.
+This includes those living in voluntary sector Move-on Projects within the City.

+This category does not include applicants who have been assisted to access the private rented sector, for example through a rent deposit scheme.

 This category is not compoundable with other factors.
 Those who are homeless and have other priority needs will be assessed in accordance with the Homelessness legislation and, if they qualify, will be given a Band 3 priority.

-4.5.4 Unsatisfactory Housing: Level 2 Applicants living in sub-standard accommodation that is deemed to have a category 2 hazard and where repair is not possible or it is not practical in a reasonable timescale.
+4.5.4.
+Unsatisfactory Housing: Level 2

+Applicants living in sub-standard accommodation that is deemed to have a category 2 hazard and where repair is not possible or it is not practical in a reasonable timescale.

 Applicants living in homes lacking a fixed heating system will usually be deemed to meet this criterion.

 The band category will not be awarded if it is possible for repairs or other remedial action to be carried out within a reasonable timescale.
 Where a landlord has been served with an improvement notice but remedial work has not been carried out, the Council may decide to award priority at its discretion.

+If a tenant of the Council or Housing Association living in social housing needs to be urgently decanted temporarily, for example due to repairs to be completed on their home, this will normally be arranged by the landlord outside of the Allocations Scheme via a management move.

+4.6.
+Band 5 (Low or No Housing Need)

+4.6.1.Adequately Housed

-4.6 Band 5 (Low or No Housing Need) 4.6.1 Adequately Housed Applicants who are adequately housed Applicants with no immediate need for rehousing Applicants sharing where the accommodation is of sufficient quality and there is no overcrowding Applicants who do not meet any other category This category includes applicants who may have a low level of housing need, but where the circumstances do not give rise to any exceptional problems.
-This includes: formal and informal house-sharing arrangements where the size and standard of the accommodation is adequate for the needs of those living there those living with family or friends where the size and standard of the accommodation is adequate for the needs of those living there families living in flats where the internal accommodation is adequate for the family's needs but where there is no private garden.
+- Applicants who are adequately housed - Applicants with no immediate need for rehousing - Applicants sharing where the accommodation is of sufficient quality and there is no overcrowding - Applicants who do not meet any other category

+This category includes applicants who may have a low level of housing need, but where the circumstances do not give rise to any exceptional problems.
+This includes:

+- formal and informal house-sharing arrangements where the size and standard of the accommodation is adequate for the needs of those living there - those living with family or friends where the size and standard of the accommodation is adequate for the needs of those living there - families living in flats where the internal accommodation is adequate for the family's needs but where there is no private garden.

-4.7 Compound Needs
+4.7.
+Compound Needs